ctrlplusb/easy-peasy/README.md

 ## Introduction

-Easy Peasy gives you the power of Redux (and its tooling) whilst avoiding the boilerplate.
-It allows you to create a Redux store by defining a model that describes your state and its actions.
-Batteries are included - you don't need to configure any additional packages to support derived state, side effects, memoisation, or integration with React.
+Easy Peasy provides you with an intuitive and easy to use API that allows rapid development.
+Batteries are included - you don't need to configure any additional packages to support derived state, API calls, memoisation, or integration with React.

+Under the hood we are abstracting Redux, taking advantage of the amazing architecture and guarantees it provides which has made it so popular within the React ecosystem.
+We support the Redux Dev Tools out of the box and output a Redux store allowing interop with existing applications.

+In addition to this we even allow extension of the underlying Redux store via middleware and enhancers.
+This allows the opportunity to interface with existing Redux based libraries.

+All that being said, no prior Redux experience is required.

 <p>&nbsp;</p>